Best Things To Do In Lucca

 Lucca's architecture stands out for its medieval style and from the top of the Guinigi Tower, which became one of the highest points of the city with its 44 meters, it is possible to contemplate the skyline and also the sunset, if you visit it at the end of the day and wait for the sunset.
 Guinigi is actually a bell tower and its striking design is complemented by a wooded garden at the top.

-There are many theories as to why the tower's builders included a wooded garden at the top and one theory suggests that it was an attempt to surpass in height the Torre delle Ore, which was then the highest point in Lucca, although it is possible that this was just a Renaissance distinction, since during the time of its construction it was in vogue to combine the urban with the rural.
+There are many theories as to why the tower's builders included a wooded garden at the top and one theory suggests that it was an attempt to surpass in height the Torre delle Ore, which was then the highest point in Lucca, although it is possible that this was just a Renaissance distinction, as combining the urban with the rural was in vogue at the time of its construction.

 Climbing the Guinigi Tower will take you about 1 hour and you will have to do it by a staircase of 230 steps, as there are no elevators available, so the organizers advise against its visit to younger children and people with reduced mobility.